 This survey course provides an overview of business processes that comprise SCM.
-The course will introduce the scope, role and strategies of forecasting, aggregate planning, materials planning, supply management, operations, transportation, distribution, and customer service for services and goods as appropriate.
+The course will introduce the scope, role and strategies of forecasting, aggregate planning, materials planning, supply management, operations, transportation, distribution, and customer service for services and goods as appropriate (3 credits).

 Information systems and technology enable SCM processes and operations to improve productivity and link to the internal and external business partners.
-This course will address the strategy behind SCM systems development and integration and will be supported by the systems and tools available in the SCM Center of Excellence.
+This course will address the strategy behind SCM systems development and integration and will be supported by the systems and tools available in the SCM Center of Excellence (3 credits).

 SCMG 614 - Business Analytics for Decision Making